Skip to main content

 Refugee Studies Centre

-Oxford's Refugee Studies Centre undertakes research, teaching, and outreach relating to all aspects of forced displacement.
+Oxford’s Refugee Studies Centre (RSC) undertakes research, teaching, and outreach on all aspects of forced displacement, combining academic rigour with a clear focus on real-world impact.

-The Centre offers an MSc in Refugee and Forced Migration Studies and a range of short courses which often include bursaries for learners from displacement backgrounds.
-The Centre also published Forced Migration Review which is the leading practitioner-oriented publication in the world focusing on forced displacement, published in several languages.
+The Centre offers an MSc in Refugee and Forced Migration Studies, alongside a range of short courses, many of which include bursaries for learners from displacement backgrounds.
+It also publishes Forced Migration Review, the world’s leading practitioner-focused publication on forced displacement, produced in multiple languages and widely used by policymakers and practitioners.

-For more information about the Oxford Sanctuary Community or Sanctuary Fair, please email [email protected]
+For more information about the Oxford Sanctuary Community or the Sanctuary Fair, please email [email protected].